for Food Materials and Nanotechnology

 Food fortification and oral nutrition delivery

-How to make the food healther?
+How to make the food healthier?
 Food fortification is one effective strategy to provide micronutrients, such as vitamins and minerals, to improve food nutritional quality and thus contributes to the prevention and reduction of micronutrient deficiency-related diseases.

-Nature-derived nanostructures often showed a high biocompatibility but often limited by low mechnical strength.
+Nature-derived nanostructures often showed a high biocompatibility but often limited by low mechanical strength.
 Protein nanofibrils, with a beta-sheet amyloid core, exhibits a high mechanical strength and a rich surface chemistry allowing the rational design of hydrogels for various biomedical applications.

 Natural functional materials